Hisbee/Matter-Idle/README.md

-# Mater-Idle
+# Mater Idle
-IGM game im making
+IGM game im making, probley write more when its in a working state